SalomeWttx/FPGA-automatic-gate/README.md

 ### Prerequisites

 To make a working portal, you'll need a FPGA, and all physical components connected to the FPGA (motor, H-bridge, 16-digit keyboard...)
+Attention : the FPGA's clock must be 100Mhz !

 ## Running the tests